 Invoke-AllChecks

-# Seatbelt — security-focused enumeration
+# Seatbelt — security-focused host enumeration

 .\Seatbelt.exe -group=all